 - Soak the white beans in a large bowl of water overnight.

 - Heat a large pot on medium-high heat.
 Add pancetta and saute until fat is rendered, about 2-3 minutes.
 Add onion, celery, carrot and garlic.
-Saute until tender, another 2-3 minutes.
-Add drained beans, broth and bay leaf and bring to a boil.
+Saute until tender, about 5 minutes.
+Add drained beans, broth, salt, and bay leaf and bring to a boil.
 Reduce heat, partially cover and simmer about 1 1/2 hours until beans are tender, adding more water or broth if needed.
-All in all, I probably added another cup and a half of water during cooking.
 Once tender (test a couple beans to make sure), season with salt and pepper as desired.
 Remove the bay leaf and discard.

-- Ladle the soup into bowls and serve garnished with feta, olives and a drizzle magic sauce.
-Serve with a (simple) green leafy salad.
+- When soup is ready, ladle the soup into bowls and serve garnished with feta, olives and a drizzle magic sauce.